-We can only be successful in keeping children safe online if we work with parents to ensure the e-Safety message is consistent.
-This page, along with our annual eSafety workshop for parents, seeks to provide parents and carers with practical suggestions to keep children safe online at home.
+However, we can only be successful in keeping children safe online if we work with parents to ensure the e-Safety message is consistent.
+This page, along with our annual eSafety workshop for parents and monthly e-Safety updates, seeks to provide parents and carers with practical suggestions to keep children safe online at home.

 We hope you find the following resources useful and would welcome any suggestions of further resources which you think pupils or parents might find useful.